Python REST APIs + Flask + Angular CRUD Example

 In the above class we have defined methods for CRUD operations for users.

-Now let’s see how we give user options through our UI to add new user, update existing user, fetching exiting users and deleting existing users for our Python REST APIs + Flask + Angular CRUD Example.
+Now let’s see how I have given user options through the UI to add new user, update existing user, fetching exiting users and deleting existing users for our Python REST APIs + Flask + Angular CRUD Example.

 Retrieving Users

-First we will see how we fetch all users information from server.
+First you will see how to fetch all users information from server.
 So modify the file src/app/user-list/user-list.component.ts to perform required operations.

 import { Component, OnInit } from '@angular/core';